gmp/hexagram/README.md

     </head>
     ```

-2. Rub the body right:
+2. Add some skelton to the `body`:

     ```html
     <body>